 Francesco SantoroDe Vico

 Geologist with a passion for applied mineralogy and building materials — from cultural heritage preservation to modern construction innovations and future space applications.
-Currently Postdoctoral Research Fellow at CISAS, University of Padova.
+Currently Research Fellow at CISAS, University of Padova.

 Applied Mineralogy Geochemistry Planetary Geology Building Materials ISRU